het-tanis/prolug-labs/Linux-Labs/206-setting-up-rsyslog/step1/text.md

 Configure rsyslog on controlplane to capture UDP on the default port 514.

-Verify that rsyslog is listening on UPD port 514.
+Verify that rsyslog is listening on UDP port 514.

 Configure rsyslog on node01 to send logs over UDP to controlplane